top of page

 AEDP supports emotional healing by focusing on the here-and-now experience of emotions within a safe, empathetic environment.
 It’s ideal when:

-When working with AEDP, I might guide partners to reflect inwardly and gently express their feelings.
-For instance, one partner could begin naming fears (“I’m afraid you’ll leave”) while the other listens in an attuned, supportive way, strengthening their bond.
+When working with AEDP, I guide partners to reflect inwardly and gently express their feelings.
+For example, one partner could express fears like, "I’m afraid you’ll leave," while the other listens in an attuned, supportive way.
+This reinforces their bond.

 Attachment Theory

-Attachment theory has a simple core truth: how we connected with caregivers as children influences how we connect within adult relationships.
-I integrate this framework especially in situations where:
+Attachment theory states a simple core truth: how we connect with caregivers as children influences how we connect in adult relationships.
+I integrate this framework, especially in situations where:

 By exploring attachment needs, couples develop a deeper layer of trust.
-For instance, a partner who fears rejection might discover that expressing vulnerability strengthens the relationship rather than harming it.
+For example, a partner who fears rejection might discover that expressing vulnerability strengthens the relationship rather than harming it.

 Blending Approaches in Practice